"Seventy weeks are determined for your people and for your holy city …" — Danieli9:24

 There's some mystery about "the daily" which Daniel said would be taken away (see Daniel 12:11).
 Many translations supply the word "sacrifice" (which is not in the original) to suggest that the Temple must be conducting Old Testament daily sacrifices, which are then ended when "The Antichrist" comes on the scene.
 This is problematic.

-The Hebrew word (Strong's H8548) is tamiyd and has as its primary meaning the idea of continuance or continual.
+The Hebrew word rendered "daily" is tamiyd (Strong's H8548) and has as its primary meaning the idea of continuance or continual (as opposed to "periodic" as the word "daily" would suggest).
 Its first mention is in Exodus 25:30 in relation to the showbread.
 We can see how the commandment concerning the showbread was observed in Jewish history, but strangely, the meaning of the symbol is a mystery.
 One might think that twelve loaves of wheat bread would represent the twelve tribes of Israel, but the Jewish sages were apparently reluctant to offer such a conclusion, and certainly demurred from doing so dogmatically.
 Even the renowned Maimonides said, "I do not know the object of the table with the bread upon it continually, and up to this day I have not been able to assign any reason to this commandment."*

 Also, it seems odd that the translators would choose the word "daily" since the bread was always present but was replaced weekly, not every day.

 One alternative is that "the daily" is a cryptic reference to the true believers, whose lives are seen by God as daily sacrifices (per Romans 12:1), and that the "taking away" is the rapture.
 Consistent with this is an insight provided by Tom Bigbee, who writes: